stashed/docs/docs/guides/advanced-use-case/cross-namespace-backup/index.md

 ## Cleaning Up

-To clean up the Kubernetes resources created by this tutorial, run:
+To clean up the resources created by this tutorial, run:

 ```bash
 kubectl delete -n prod statefulset stash-demo